Are you looking for the best weekend trips from Pittsburgh, Pennsylvania? This guide has you covered!

 A peaceful walk on Cheat Lake Trail will bring you close to nature, and you can stop for a picnic in the park as well.
 Another natural site to visit is Dorsey Knob, a mountain summit located in the southern part of Morgantown.

-If you’re interested in arts and museums, you can check out Morgantown History Museum, West Virginia University Art Museum, the Monongahela Arts Center, and the Metropolitan Theatre.
+If you’re interested in arts and museums, you can check out the Morgantown History Museum, the West Virginia University Art Museum, the Monongahela Arts Center, and the Metropolitan Theatre.

 Distance: 110 miles